svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 ### Pseudo-Transactions

 [Pseudo-transactions](pseudo-transaction-types.html) also have metadata, but they do not follow all the rules of normal transactions.
-They are not tied to a real account (the `Account` value is just the [base58-encoded form of the number 0](accounts.html#special-addresses)), so they do not modify an AccountRoot object in the ledger to increase the `Sequence` number or destroy SGY.
+They are not tied to a real account (the `Account` value is just the [base58-encoded form of the number 0](accounts.html#special-addresses)), so they do not modify an AccountRoot object in the ledger to increase the `Sequence` number or destroy RCP.
 Pseudo-transactions only make specific changes to special ledger objects:

 - [EnableAmendment pseudo-transactions][] modify the [Amendments ledger object](amendments-object.html) to track which amendments are enabled, and which ones are pending with majority support and for how long.
 - [SetFee pseudo-transactions][] modify the [FeeSettings ledger object](feesettings.html) to change the base levels for the [transaction cost](transaction-cost.html) and [reserve requirements](reserves.html).